Type to search lessons across every grade and subject.

 What is a perfect cube?

-A perfect cube is what you get when you multiply a whole number by itself three times.
+A perfect cube is a whole number multiplied by itself three times.
 5 × 5 × 5 = 125, so 125 is a perfect cube.
-The shorthand is — read as five cubed.
+We write it and read it five cubed.

 Try it